This post contains affiliate links. Please read my disclosures.

 - Chill.
 Wrap in cling film and store in the fridge for a couple of hours when it will then be ready to roll out or mould.

-Despite Homemade Marzipan containing raw egg it does keep surprisingly well.
+Despite this Homemade Marzipan recipe containing raw egg it does keep surprisingly well.
 The sugars help prevent bacteria from forming.
-You can store the marzipan wrapped up tightly with cling film for up to a week in the fridge.
+Although do avoid storing the marzipan at room temperature.
+Instead you can store the marzipan wrapped up tightly with cling film for up to a week in the fridge.

 How to marzipan a cake